 There are other grounds for relief, yet the grounds will vary on each individual’s case.
 There are many jail house lawyers that purport to be “PCR attorneys” and understand the law in this area.
 These individuals often give your loved ones who are incarcerated incorrect legal advice in this area.
 Do not allow those purporting to know the law in this area render a legal opinion on your loved one’s rights on post-conviction relief.
 He or she should seek professional legal advice in this area.

-Mr. Pastacaldi is one of the few experts in New Jersey on post conviction relief.
-He has handled many cases and has successfully vacated pleas and overturned convictions that were unconstitutional.
-Most recently, in the Rodney Roberts case, Mr. Pastacaldi received national praise for vacating a 17 year conviction and exonerating Mr. Roberts for a rape and kidnapping he did not commit.
+Mr. Pastacaldi specializes in post-conviction relief, and he has successfully vacated pleas and overturned convictions that were unconstitutional in courts throughout New Jersey.
+In the Rodney Roberts case, Mr. Pastacaldi received national praise for vacating a 17 year conviction and exonerating Mr. Roberts for a rape and kidnapping he did not commit.
+Feel free to review other successful results on post-conviction relief below.

 If your loved one is incarcerated, you should contact Mr. Pastacaldi regarding his or her options on post-conviction relief.
 For a reasonable consultation fee, Mr. Pastacaldi will meet with your love one at his or her correctional facility and evaluate his or her case on post-conviction relief.